Dannemann/java-string-compressor/README.md

 ### Where to store the compressed data?
 In its purest form, a `String` is just a byte array (`byte[]`), and a compressed `String` couldn't be different.
 You can store it anywhere you would store a `byte[]`.
-The most common approach is to store each compressed string ordered in memory using a `byte[][]` (for binary search) or a B+Tree if you need frequent insertions (coming in the next release).
+If you are compressing millions of different entries, a very common approach is to store each compressed string ordered in memory using a `byte[][]` (for binary search) or a B+Tree if you need frequent insertions (coming in the next release).
 The frequency of reads and writes + business requirements will tell the best media and data structure to use.

-If the data is ordered before compression and stored in-memory in a `byte[][]`, you can use the full power of the binary search directly in the compressed data through `FourBitBinarySearch`, `FiveBitBinarySearch`, and `SixBitBinarySearch`.
+If the data is ordered before compression and stored in-memory in a `byte[][]` as mentioned above, you can use the full power of the binary search directly in the compressed data through `FourBitBinarySearch`, `FiveBitBinarySearch`, and `SixBitBinarySearch`.

 ### Binary search